Sumwunn/Summshade_GZ/README.md

 - No depth effects are used due to how GZDoom/Zandronum renders the sprites and the world.
 - Most versions are similar, with tweaks to make them more performance friendly or less jarring on some maps.

-- v1-v3 were minor revisions or exclusion of one or two effects to make the preset less jarring on skies.
+- v1-v3 were minor revisions to make the preset less jarring on skies.
-- v4 is tweaks and include Adaptive Tonemapper.
+- v4 is tweaks and includes Adaptive Tonemapper.
 My 2nd favourite.
 - v5 is my favourite since it's the most performance friendly and doesn't blow out whites too much and isn't too dark.
 It also includes a tweaked CRT Shader.
 Sadly, though, it doesn't work on OpenGL (vort_hdr compile error).
 - v6 is will switch from vort_hdr to something very similar.